 How do my homeschoolers get a diploma?

-A homeschool diploma (issued by the parent) is equally valid and legal under Ohio law as any other school diploma.
 A GED is not required, nor is it considered even ideal, to be obtained, as a GED signifies no high school completion, and a homeschool graduate *has* completed a high school education.
 Colleges have time and again recognized the validity of a homeschool education, and have in recent years actively recruited homeschool graduates.
 You, as the legal administrator of your legal homeschool, set the graduation requirements for your school.
 We are not bound to any of the ODE’s graduation requirements (including course of study or graduation tests), as those are set for public schools only.
 Once your child has fulfilled the requirements that YOU set for YOUR school, YOU can decide to issue your child a diploma.

 Do I need to enroll in an "accredited" school?
 What about "accredited" curriculum?

-Enrolling in an “accredited” school is not necessary and accredited curriculum is a myth.
-No curriculum, anywhere, in any school, even public or private schools, is accredited – only schools, and not a curriculum, can be accredited, and it is largely just feel-good marketing to frightened homeschoolers, under the college level.
+No curriculum, anywhere, in any school, even public or private schools, is accredited.
+Only schools, not curriculum, can be accredited, and under the college level, "accredited" homeschool programs are largely just feel-good marketing to frightened homeschoolers, at a significant price.
 (Many public schools are not accredited, but no one bothers to ask.)

-Will they be accepted into college after homeschooling high school?
+How will they be accepted into college after homeschooling high school?

 Most families follow a general course of study, and often, the best thing to do for a college-bound student, is to investigate the entrance requirements for the college or colleges he or she is considering, and gear your high school program toward that goal.
 This is just for your use, however- there is no specific course of study which must be adhered to in order to receive a high school graduation diploma.
 For college acceptance, your diploma (which is a ceremonial document) is of little importance.
 What most colleges will be looking for are high school transcripts (which you can also legally write) and college entrance exams.